wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 ## Launch options

-The all-in-one installation script can work in **interactive mode** (default), when it asks several questions, and **batch (non-interactive) mode** when the node is installed into the EU cloud completely automatically.

-In interactive mode the following is asked by the script:

-* Connect to cloud?
-* To which cloud: [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)?
-* Wallarm token

-Also interactive mode includes a reminder that you need to configure the installed node.

-Note that as soon as you have the all-in one script downloaded, you can get help on it with:
+As soon as you have the all-in one script downloaded, you can get help on it with:

 ```
 sudo sh ./wallarm-4.6.11.x86_64-glibc.sh -- -h